Article

 A family lawyer who specialises in prenuptial agreement can provide valuable advice and guidance on the legal requirements and implications of a prenup.

 It's important each party has received independent legal advice before signing the prenup.
-This is important for ensuring not only the validity of the agreement, but also for safeguarding the interests of both parties involved in the marriage.
+This is important for not only the validity of the agreement, but also for safeguarding the interests of both parties involved in the marriage.

-By working with a lawyer, you can ensure that your specific agreement is legally sound, will hold up in court and provides the protection you need against Australian law or relationship and marriage breakdown.
+By working with a lawyer, you can ensure that your specific agreement is legally sound, will hold up in court, and provides the protection you need against Australian law or relationship and marriage breakdown.

-The key to an effective financial agreement with prenup agreement cover is careful consideration and planning.
 Here are a few tips to keep in mind when drafting a prenup:

 3. Seek legal advice: A family lawyer who specialises in prenuptial agreements can provide valuable advice and guidance on the legal requirements of a prenuptial agreement.
-With their expert knowledge, they can ensure the agreement's validity in court, as well as protect the best interests of both parties involved.

 5. Review and update regularly: Your financial situation may change over time, so it's important to review and update your prenup as necessary.

-With this in mind, it can be particularly relevant for individuals with large estates, or a family business they want to protect.
+A prenuptial agreement can be an important safeguard to any marriage; it can be particularly relevant for individuals with large estates, or a family business they want to protect, but a prenuptial agreement can have benefits for everyone regardless of estate size.

-This is especially relevant if the marriage breaks down and a prenuptial agreement saves both parties from stressful disagreements over asset distributions.
+This is especially relevant if the marriage breaks down, and a prenuptial agreement saves both parties from stressful disagreements over asset distributions.

-By following the above tips and seeking legal advice, you can create a prenuptial agreement which provides clarity and certainty if the worst occurs.
+If a relationship breaks down in divorce or separation, it doesn't necessarily have to dissolve any relationship with the person involved; by following the tips in this guide and seeking legal advice, you can create a prenuptial agreement which provides clarity and certainty if the worst occurs.

 How Safewill can help

-Safewill Legal provides expert legal assistance at an affordable rate, for all things end of life and estate administration.
-Reach out to us today on 1300 942 586, or start alive chat now, to find out more about how we can help you plan and manage your estate more efficiently today.
+Safewill Legal provides expert legal assistance at an affordable rate, for all things end-of-life and estate administration.
+Reach out to us today on 1300 942 586, or start a live chat now, to find out more about how we can help you plan and manage your estate more efficiently today.

 Charities